-If you’re a UK saver who uses online banking regularly, and you keep up to date with the latest financial technology (fintech) and legislation developments, you may be familiar with PSD2 or at least seen or heard “PSD2” mentioned alongside terms like “open banking”.
+If you’re a UK saver who uses online banking regularly and keeps up to date with the latest financial technology (fintech) and legislation developments, you may be familiar with PSD2, or have at least seen or heard “PSD2” mentioned alongside terms such as “open banking”.
 If you haven’t, don’t worry.
 Even if you’re unaware of what PSD2 is, you may have already taken advantage of it without even realising.
 On this page, we explain what PSD2 legislation is, how it works, its importance and what PSD2 means for open banking.

 Table of Contents